Youssefmadani/OIG-Lab/step2.md

-# OIG Access Requests
+# Okta Identity Governance - Access Requests

-The first capability we will explore is Access Requests.
-It's the most complex of the three capabilities to configure, but once configured it can be used to grant access that can be subsequently reviewed/revoked in Access Certifications.

 ## Assigning the Access Request application to all users
+We will now explore our Okta Access Request capabilities.

 Navigate to your Okta **admin dashboard → Applications → Applications** and look for the app named Request Access.
 Click on the app and go to the **assignments** tab.
 Click on the blue **Assign** button, select *Assign to Groups* , and find and assign the app to the *Everyone* group.
 This is a built in group that contains all users in your Okta tenant.